04 – Permesso di Soggiorno application and renewal

 e) NEWCOMERS WITH MOTIVO STUDIO VISA ONLY: PRE-ENROLLMENT SIGNED BY THE ITALIAN EMBASSY BACK HOME.

 f) OLDTIMERS AND NEWCOMERS WITH MOTIVO STUDIO VISA ONLY: ask for an ENROLLMENT CERTIFICATE from your university the day after arriving Rome.
 If the University does not process enrollments yet, the certificate may be similar to the pre-enrollment, but addressed NOT to the Italian Embassy back home, but to the Questura di Roma, and should state towards the end something like, “Il presente certificato viene rilasciato per ottenere il permesso di soggiorno”.
 (For newcomers: do not worry if you do not have this yet for the Poste submission.
-But yes, you need this for the fotosegnalizzazione or fingerprinting some three weeks later).
+But yes, you need this for the fotosegnalizzazione or fingerprinting some three weeks to two months later).

 g) OLD TIMERS WITH MOTIVO STUDIO VISA, AND RENEWING OCTOBER TO MAY: ask for an ENROLLMENT CERTIFICATE for the current school year, which indicates that you have passed at least two exams in the previous school year, and which contains a copy of your grades.